 - Muddle the basil: In a cocktail glass, gently muddle basil leaves.
 Fill the glass with ice.

-- Prepare the cocktail (SEE NOTES): In a cocktail shaker, pour in ¼ cup of the strawberry syrup.
+- Prepare the cocktail (SEE NOTES): Fill a cocktail shaker 1/2 to 3/4 full with ice.
+Pour in ¼ cup of the strawberry syrup.
 Add in the vodka.
-Fill the shaker half of way to the top with ice.
 Shake for about 10 seconds, or until the shaker begins to frost and is cool to the touch.

-- Add soda & pour cocktail: Add the soda to the shaker.
+- Add soda & pour cocktail: Add the sparkling wine (or club soda) to the shaker.
 Strain the cocktail into the prepared cocktail glass.

 - Serve: Garnish the glasses with strawberries, more basil leaves and lime wedges if desired.
 Enjoy!